Belief: Religion

-Religious belief refers to attitudes towards mythological, supernatural, or spiritual aspects of a religion.
-Religious belief is distinct from religious practice and from religious behaviours – with some believers not practicing religion and some practitioners not believing religion.
-Religious beliefs, deriving from ideas that are exclusive to religion, often relate to the existence, characteristics and worship of a deity or deities, to the idea of divine intervention in the universe and in human life, or to the deontological explanations for the values and practices centered on the teachings of a spiritual leader or community.
+Religion is a personal set or institutionalized system of religious attitudes, beliefs, and practices; the service or worship of God or the supernatural.
+Religious belief is distinct from religious practice and from religious behaviours—with some believers not practicing religion and some practitioners not believing religion.
+Belief is no less of a theoretical term than is religion.
+Religious beliefs often relate to the existence, characteristics and worship of a deity or deities, to the idea of divine intervention in the universe and in human life, or to the deontological explanations for the values and practices centered on the teachings of a spiritual leader or community.
 In contrast to other belief systems, religious beliefs are usually codified.

 Forms

 A popular view holds that different religions each have identifiable and exclusive sets of beliefs or creeds, but surveys of religious belief have often found that the official doctrine and descriptions of the beliefs offered by religious authorities do not always agree with the privately held beliefs of those who identify as members of a particular religion.
 For a broad classification of the kinds of religious belief, see below.